 - OOPS concepts – In this tutorial, we will learn about the OOPS or the Object-Oriented Programming concept in Java.
 After that, we will study the four pillars of OOPS – Inheritance, Encapsulation, Polymorphism, and Abstraction in detail with the help of examples and code snippets.

 - String handling in Java – In this tutorial, we will study the string handling in Java.
 This tutorial is specially designed to help you with all the common String functions that will be immensely used in automation.

 - Exception Handling in Java – In this tutorial, we will learn about Exception handling which is one of the most important features of Java programming.
 This allows the handling of different runtime exceptions using try, catch, finally keywords.

 - Java Collection – Here we will study Java Collections and the Collection framework.
 We will be focusing on the collection framework’s interface and classes that you will be using in automation like – Set, HashSet, List, ArrayList, Map, Hashmap, etc.

 Core Java Interview Questions – After going through the tutorial series, you can always check our core Java interview questions to both, test your knowledge as well as prepare for the interviews.
 Here, we have compiled a list of over 100 frequently asked core Java interview questions with answers.

-This tutorial series is contributed by Namrata Roy, she is a Java evangelist and loves to code.
+This Java for testers tutorial series is contributed by Namrata Roy.
+She is a Java evangelist and loves to code.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.